ecmwf/climetlab/docs/contributing/datasets.rst

 the appropriate name and arguments, which provides data.

-From the plugin's developer perspective, a **Dataset** is a Python class that inherits from the climetlab class ``climetlab.Dataset`` where Python code is located to provide specific helper functions and curated access to the data.
+From the plugin's developer perspective, a **Dataset** is a Python class that inherits from the CliMetLab class ``climetlab.Dataset``.
+This class contains the Python code providing specific helper functions and curated access to the data.
 Dataset can also be defined from :ref:`yaml files <dataset-yaml>` if they have no specific Python code and rely on (yet to defined) standard conventions.